MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 Yes.
 With Native Mode for Microsoft 365 for Yammer, all communities and users are supported via Microsoft 365 Groups.
 The AAD guest settings for Microsoft 365 Groups will now also apply to Yammer communities.

-**Q: Can Yammer have dynamic membership groups to include guests from a domain?**
+**Q: Can Yammer have dynamic membership groups include guests from a domain?**

 Yes.
 Admins can create dynamic membership rules for guest users in a Yammer community via Azure portal.
 An example is: user.userType -eq "Guest" and user.email -contains "@xyz.com" - this rule will add all guest users from the domain xyz.com to the specified Yammer community.